 3. Threat Intelligence Integration

 Finally, look for NGAV solutions that integrate threat intelligence.
-Integrated threat intelligence enables security teams to immediately assess the impact, severity, and origins of threats, as well as receive guidance for response and remediation.
+Integrated threat intelligence enables security teams to immediately assess threats’ impact, severity, and origins and receive guidance for response and remediation.

 The Benefits of Switching to NGAV